Guar gum futures gain on spot demand | Science-Environment

 - India

-On the National Commodity and Derivatives Exchange, guar gum contracts for May delivery traded higher by Rs 55 or 0.44 percent at Rs 12,377 per five quintals with an open interest of 47,605 lots.
+On the National Commodity and Derivatives Exchange, guar gum contracts for May delivery traded higher by Rs 45 or 0.36 per cent at Rs 12,500 per five quintals with an open interest of 36,570 lots.

-Analysts said after tracking the firm physical market trends, traders raised their bets which led to the rise in guar gum prices.
+Analysts said after tracking firm physical market trend, traders raised their bets which led to the rise in guar gum prices.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)